 Best time of day to fish: Late mornings to early evenings

-Best access point: The public parking area at the west end of the town of Lexington.
+Best access point: Public parking area at the west end of the town.

 Fly fishing hatches in order of importance:

 Caddis March Browns Sulphers Isonychias

 Fishing season: Season Apri 1 - October 15

 Recommended fly fishing leader: 7 ½ Foot Leader